Come on, come on, do the loco-motion with me!

-We are pleased to announce a new £210,000 appeal to manufacture the motion for new Gresley class P2 No. 2007 Prince of Wales.
-The A1 Steam Locomotive Trust has therefore set itself the challenge of raising £210,000 through The Motion Club from 175 supporters each donating £1,000 (plus Gift Aid) to the project in up to eight payments of £125 by standing order.
+In April 2018, The A1 Steam Locomotive Trust launched a new appeal to raise the funds to manufacture the motion for new Gresley class P2 No. 2007 Prince of Wales.
+The Motion Club was established with the aim of raising £210,000 from 175 supporters each donating £1,000 (plus Gift Aid) to the project in up to eight payments of £125 by standing order.
+In just seven weeks the appeal had already reached over a quarter of its £210,000 target and by the end of July 2019 we had recruited over 140 members to The Motion Club, with over £168,000 pledged.
+You can download The Motion Club leaflet here.

 In return for supporting this appeal, special benefits for members of The Motion Club include: